Supermagnum/Supermorse/README.md

 - Special thanks to the Morse code community for preserving this historic communication method
 - Inspired by modern spaced-repetition learning techniques

-## To do in the future:
-Add a user account so the same browser and machine can be used by multiple users.

-## Tone control
-Controls the tone of the browser output.

-# Headphones output.

-## Realistic mode
-Adds signal fading,static,QRM and white noise to imitate more "realistic conditions".
-Possible based on Solar weather data?
-A communication protocol designed to implement distance,location ( big square maidenhead) and VOACAP data?

-## Compatibility with LCWO.net
-Useful to compare your results with others.

-## Compatibility with low latency voice chats like Murmur,
-A existing murmur/mumble server already exists: http://internetcw.weebly.com/

-## Discord compatibility.
-Discord is not low latency, full QSK might not be possible.